Living Once and Forever

 “Live life to the fullest.”

-In the world’s perspective, living life to the fullest basically means partying, drinking, and having sex.
-Living with no regrets means flirting with that cute guy, landing the dream job, getting a perfect first kiss, getting into a prestigious college, and traveling around the world.
+From the world’s perspective, living life to the fullest basically means partying, drinking, and having sex.
+Living with no regrets means flirting with that cute guy (or guys), getting into a prestigious college, landing your dream job, having a perfect first kiss (or sexual rendezvous), and traveling around the world.

 Living only once means I can do whatever I want whenever I want because I’m in charge.
-That’s what all of these messages mean: it’s all about me.
+That’s what all of these messages mean: Life is all about me.

 “Heaven and earth will pass away, but My words will not pass away.”
 (Luke 21:33 NASB)

 We’re not going to be here forever, and the decisions we make now have eternal consequences.
-Jesus and His Word are eternal!
+But God and His Word are eternal!

 If you’re not a Christian, this earth is all you have.
-You can try to find happiness in an assortment of things—guys, money, clothes, media, drinking, smoking, or drugs; but those things are only temporary.
+You can try to find happiness in an assortment of things—relationships, money, clothes, popularity, drinking, and parties.
+But those things are only temporary.
 We won’t be on this earth forever.

-Have you been living for the world—living “with no regrets?”
+Have you been living for the world—living “with no regrets” and “to the fullest”?
 You’re not the only one.
 We’re all looking for something in this life.
 We all want something (or someone) to satisfy us.
 Have you found the true Satisfier?

-God loves you.
-He will forgive any sin you have committed.
-Stop trying to fill that hole.
+God loves you and will forgive every sin you’ve committed.
+Stop trying to fill that hole, friends.
 I don’t want you to have any regrets.
 You only live twice.

 Comments are closed.